pustotnik/zenmake/docs/why.rst

 I found some info about problems with premake: https://medium.com/@julienjorge/an-overview-of-build-systems-mostly-for-c-projects-ac9931494444.
-And I don't like it.
+And it doesn't look good to me.

 **Bazel**